lazywhite/sa/database/redis/cluster_note.md

-##
+## Concept
 redis cluster provides a way to run a redis installation where data is automatically sharded across multiple redis nodes;

-redis cluster also provides some degree of availability during partitions, that is i practical terms the ability to continue the operations when some nodes fail or are not able to communicate.
+redis cluster also provides some degree of availability during partitions, that is practical terms the ability to continue the operations when some nodes fail or are not able to communicate.

 the ability to automatically split your dataset among multiple nodes;
 the ability to continue operations when a subset of the nodes are experiencing failure or are unable to communicate with the rest of the cluster

+## Redis cluster Goals
+1. high performance and linear scalability up to 1000 nodes, there are no proxies, asynchronous replication is used, and no merge operations are performed on values
+2. Acceptable degree of write safety.
+3. Availability: redis cluster is able to survive partitions where the majority of the master nodes are reachable and there is at least one reachable slave for every master node that is no longer reachable.

 ## redis cluster tcp ports